hrj/scala.unfold/chapter2.md

 # Running Scala programs

 ## REPL
-The Read-Eval-Print-Loop (REPL) offers an interative way to enter Scala expressions and to evaluate them instantly.
+The Read-Eval-Print-Loop (REPL) offers an interactive way to enter Scala expressions and to evaluate them instantly.
 The result of evaluting an expression is printed below the expression and can be reused in other expressions.

 To start the REPL, execute the `scala` program with no arguments.
 It will print something like: